Important Class Information

 Each student will have a chance to be the student of the day.
 They will get to be interviewed by their classmates on their favorite things.
 Each student in the class will create a page in a book for them.
 Your child will bring home an “All About Me” sheet to complete with their families and return to share and display at school.

 Often children like to bring in a special treat for their birthday.
-In accordance with the school district’s wellness policy we suggest treats like crackers, pudding cups, frozen yogurt, etc. Non-food items are also a possibility: stickers, pencils, etc. If your child has their heart set on a sweet treat then purchase mini portions.
+In accordance with the school district’s wellness policy we suggest treats like crackers, pudding cups, frozen yogurt, etc. Non-food items are also a great choice: stickers, pencils, etc. If your child has their heart set on a sweet treat then purchase mini portions.
 Children who have a birthday in the summer will celebrate their birthday with the class at the end of the school year.

 This is sure to be a wonderful year!